-Control measures at the facility are kept in effective operating condition by implementing scheduled preventive maintenance, standard operating procedures (SOPs), engineering guidance, and manufacturer's specifications as applicable.
-If control measures need to be replaced or repaired to maintain compliance with the 2021 MSGP, necessary modifications are made according to the timelines specified in the Corrective Actions and Deadlines requirements of Section 6.0 of this SWPPP.
+Control measures at the facility are kept in effective operating condition by the implementation of scheduled preventive maintenance, standard operating procedures (SOPs), engineering guidance, and manufacturer's specifications as applicable.
+If control measures need to be replaced or repaired to maintain compliance with the 2015 MSGP, necessary modifications will be made according to the timelines specified in the Corrective Action and Deadlines requirements of Section 6.0 of this SWPPP.

-Deficient items (i.e., conditions requiring corrective action) identified during monthly routine facility inspections or other walk downs are documented on the inspection form and entered into the CAR database.
+Deficient items identified during routine facility inspections, walk-downs, or by any other means of identification, are documented on the routine facility inspection forms and entered into the MSGP CAR database.
 All reasonable steps are taken immediately to address any identified condition requiring corrective action.
-The CAR will remain open until proper maintenance or corrective action has been completed.
-CAR information along with documentation of repair of control measures is kept on file in Attachment 9 of the SWPPP.
+The condition requiring corrective action remain open until proper maintenance or corrective action has been completed.
+CAR information, along with documentation of maintenance/repair of control measures, is in Attachment 9 of the SWPPP.

-Note: "All reasonable steps" means that the permittee has responded to the condition(s) triggering the action, such as, cleaning up any exposed material that may be discharged in a storm event (e.g., through sweeping, vacuuming) or making arrangements (i.e., scheduling) for a new stormwater control measure (SCM) to be installed.
-If a control measure was never installed, was installed incorrectly or not in accordance with Part 2 and/or 8 of the 2021 MSGP, or is not being properly operated or maintained, site personnel will conduct corrective action as specified in Part 5 of the 2021 MSGP.
+Note: "All reasonable steps" means that the permittee has responded to the control(s) triggering the action, such as, cleaning up any exposed material that may be discharged in a storm event (e.g., through sweeping, vacuuming) or making arrangement (i.e., scheduling) for a new stormwater control measure (SCM) to be installed.
+If a control measure was never installed, was installed incorrectly or not in accordance with Part 2 and/or 8 of the 2021 MSGP, or is not being properly operated or maintained site personnel will conduct corrective action as specified in Part 5 of the 2021 MSGP.